Overview

 What this scope actually covers

 The scope usually begins with shell and structure planning for single-tenant or multi-tenant office buildings and quickly expands into parking, access, and site image coordination around active corridors.
 Those early decisions influence more than field labor.
 They shape procurement sequencing, inspection timing, site readiness, and the order in which later trades can mobilize with confidence.
+In Wichita Falls the soil profile adds an immediate layer of complexity — the Red Beds clay and caliche subgrade that characterizes much of Wichita County requires geotechnical verification before any foundation scope is set.
+Expansive clay behavior under seasonal moisture swings can compromise slab-on-grade systems, shallow footings, and utility trenches if subgrade treatment is treated as an afterthought.
+We address that reality during scope development, not after the first inspection flag appears.

 We also account for core building systems planning for life-safety and tenant needs and interior sequencing aligned with occupancy or leasing schedules because those are the details that can quietly break a schedule when they are deferred too long.
 By the time the work reaches turnover planning for move-in, commissioning, and closeout, the owner should already have a clear read on remaining risk, closeout expectations, and what the next phase needs from the field.
+Wichita Falls utility coordination involves Oncor electrical service across most of the commercial market, with municipal water and wastewater handled by the City of Wichita Falls Public Works department.
+Industrial projects near the Sheppard AFB corridor or along the northwest service routes may have different utility access conditions than corridor-retail parcels on Kemp Boulevard or Kell Freeway, and those differences matter when sequencing civil work against shell milestones.